 This accessibility for Japanese consumers, rather than copying images from the US website, enhances the user experience.

-Is localization an unnecessary use of time and resources?, Consider the local consumer: if the layout, text, and imagery of your website is tailored to local preferences, will sales increase?
+Is localization an unnecessary use of time and resources?
+Consider the local consumer: if the layout, text, and imagery of your website are tailored to local preferences, will sales increase?
 Design localization is key to increasing international sales globally.

 We’re a digital marketing agency focusing on the triple bottom line of people, planet, and profit.
 Based in San Francisco, we’ve got our fingers on the pulse of Silicon Valley, we’ve got an insider perspective on the tech industry, and we get a sneak peek at the future of digital marketing.
 If you’re ready to work with San Francisco’s first and only full-service B Corp-certified digital marketing agency, drop us a line to schedule a free digital marketing strategy session!